Using the Tinkerkit Master DMX Shield to Receive DMX

 DMXSerial seemed to be a solid library that I wanted to use in my project.
 DMXSerial uses the hardware serial port on the Arduino to ensure proper timing.

-To make the Master DMX shield work with DMXSerial, you’ll need to flip the two resistors on the sheild to TX-Select and RX-Select.
-The DE-Enable and RE-Enable both need to be connected to ground.
-This can be done by moving the RE-Enable to GND and connecting the DE-Enable directly to the GND pin on the RE-ENABLE jumper (bypassing the resistor).
+To make the Master DMX shield work with DMXSerial, you’ll need to flip the two resistors on the sheild labeled TX-Select and RX-Select.
+This will cause DMX data to be transmitted on the Arduino’s TX/RX UART pins (watch out, you won’t be able to load code with the shield on!).
+DE-Enable then needs to be connected to GND.
+This can be done by connecting the DE-Enable pad directly to the GND pin on the RE-ENABLE jumper (bypassing the resistor).

 Once you have made these modifications, you’re good to go for using the Master DMX shield for receiving DMX commands.